Stymphalian/personal_website/personal-blog/content/projects/ak-chibi-bot.md

 ## Background
 I've been playing (addicted) to a mobile game called Arknights for a couple of years now (since 2023).
-It's a mobile tower defense gacha game built by a chinese game company called Hypergryph.
+It's a mobile tower defense gacha game built by a Chinese game company called Hypergryph.
 Whilst I was unemployed I tried my hand at streaming on Twitch and this project evolved out of me wanting to add something unique to my streams.